syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 {% highlight js %}

-    //Defines the JSON to create a palette var palette =
+    //Defines the JSON to create a palette with custom header var palette =
     {
         name: "Basic Shapes",
-        //Sets the id of the HTML content
+        //Sets the id of the script template
         templateId: "svgTemplate",
     };